sailfishos-chum/main/GettingStarted.md

 3. Click on "Ok".

-For packages submitted to SailfishOS:Chum, please specify a particular git revision to be built (hash or tag) and do not use webhooks, so that packages in chum do not automatically update.
+For packages submitted to SailfishOS:Chum, please specify a particular git revision to be built (hash or tag) and do not use webhooks, so that packages in SailfishOS:Chum are not automatically updated.
 For this reason, you may want to set up your home project with builds from your master branch for personal use, but a specific revision to be submitted to SailfishOS:Chum.